microsoftgraph/microsoft-graph-comms-samples/README.md

 * Visual Studio.
 You can download the community version [here](http://www.visualstudio.com) for free.
 * Mirosoft Azure Subscription (If you do not already have a subscription, you can register for a <a href="https://azure.microsoft.com/en-us/free/" target="_blank">free account</a>)
-* An Office 365 tenant enabled for Microsoft Teams, with at least two user accounts enabled for the Calls Tab in Microsoft Teams (Check [here](https://docs.microsoft.com/en-us/microsoftteams/configuring-teams-calling-quickstartguide) for details on how to enable users for the Calls Tab)
 * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
 * [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps?view=azurermps-6.8.1)
 * Install .Net Framework 4.7.1.
 Some samples will not build if you do not install this.